omeka/omeka-s-enduser/docs/modules/mapping.md

 **Minimum zoom level**: set the minimum zoom for the map.
 Fully zoomed out is 0.

 **Maximum zoom level**: set the maximum possible zoom level.
 The highest is 19.
 Some basemaps do not function at higher levels; you will want to check to be sure you set your maximum at a level where you basemap is visible.

+**Scroll wheel zoom**: set whether users can zoom with their mouse wheel when hovering over the map, either automatically upon page load or after clicking inside the map.
+You can disable mouse-wheel scrolling entirely.

 Between the fields and the preview map is a message which tells you the current zoom level, as you zoom using the plus and minus buttons on the preview map or the scroll on your comptuer.
 Use this to help you determine where you want to set your minimum and maximum zoom levels.